 How can I make myself an outstanding candidate for the OS program?

 The Admissions Committee seeks candidates who have a passion for the study of organizations and who have demonstrated academic preparation for the rigor of the program.
 The Admissions Committee takes a holistic approach to making decisions about applications.
-Each aspect of the application from overall academic performance to the quality of the essay is given equal consideration.
+Each aspect of the application from overall academic performance to the quality of the essay and resume is given equal consideration.
 Admission is highly competitive.
 There is no exact “formula” for acceptance.

 What other materials and documentation should I submit with my application?

 Due to the volume of applications that are submitted, no additional materials are required for application to Organizational Studies.
 Recommendation letters are not required and will not be forwarded to the Admissions Committee.

 What else can I do to prepare to apply to the OS program?